 - skin rash or itchiness

-- aching muscles or aching joints, not caused by exercise
+- muscle pain, aching muscles or joints not caused by exercise

 - buzzing, ringing or other persistent noise in the ears

-- symptoms that may indicate kidney disease, such as passing little or no urine, drowsiness, nausea, vomiting, breathlessness, loss of appetite and weakness
+- passing little urine, drowsiness, nausea, vomiting, breathlessness, loss of appetite, weakness (signs of kidney disease)

-If you think you are having an allergic reaction to is Blooms The Chemist Irbesartan, do not take any more of this medicine and tell your doctor immediately or go to the Accident and Emergency department at your nearest hospital.
-Symptoms of an allergic reaction may include some or all of the following:
+If any of the following occur, do not take any more of this medicine and tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

 Do not store your medicine, or any other medicine, in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.